SylwiaMe/todomvc-automation/sylwia-notes.md

 ## addEmoji initial tests

-- Unable to add ToDo item to the list with 1 character only, except emoji
+- Unable to add ToDo item to the list with 1 character only, except emoji (depends on framework)
 - Unable to add ToDo item to the list with 0 characters or space only
 - Some special characters render as their HTML encoded versions. "&" special character renders as "&amp;"

 ## ToDo
 - Try to break assertions
-- To complete few ToDos from the list (not all) and test markComplete?
 - Test more frameworks
-- Clear all completed items
 - Reordering Todos

 ## Done